woodstaylor/woodstaylor.github.io/_pages/research.md

 Streams and rivers are the most biodiverse (per unit area) ecological systems, and a disproportionate amount of biodiversity in these habitats is threatened by global change.
 My research seeks to understand ecological patterns and apply this knowledge to forecast effects of ongoing global change in these environments.

-I focus on 3 common expected ecological responses to global change (and exceptions to these expectations):
+I focus on 3 common ecological responses to global change:
 + shifts in species ranges toward higher elevations and latitudes
 + shifts in body size toward smaller-bodied individuals
 + shifts in seasonal life history/life cycle events toward earlier timing